zetalog/sdfirm/README.md

 Linux kernel to run the litmus tests.

 Please refer to "Build steps of SPIKE test benches" chapter and run linux section.
-The only step you should modify is:
+The only thing you should do is to modify the build_spike64_linux.sh with the following configurations enabled:

+    LITMUS_CORES=4
+    LITMUS_UPDATE=yes
+    LITMUS_DUMP=no
-    $ export LITMUS_ROOT=<path to litmus-tests-riscv>
+    LITMUS_ROOT=<path to litmus-tests-riscv>
-    $ MACH=spike64 ./sdfirm/scripts/linux/build_image.sh -f -u -c 4
+    TEST_EARLY=litmus

+Then running the tests:

     $ ./sdfirm/scripts/run-spike.sh -p4 obj/sdfirm-riscv/sdfirm -u litmus.log

-Where "-u" enables userspace program (including litmus tests) builds and "-c 4" specifies 4 cores spike simulation.
-And in the userspace launch script sdfirm/scripts/linux/rootfs/etc/init.d/rcS, litmus tests will be automatically executed after booting Linux kernel to the userspace.
-The litmus.log files will contain litmus test result and can be used by mcompare to tell the test results.
+The litmus tests will be automatically executed after booting Linux kernel to the userspace.
+The litmus.log files will contain litmus test result and can be used by mcompare7 to tell the test results.

     $ mcompare7 -nohash litmus.log ${LITMUS_ROOT}/model-results/herd.logs